OssamaAlshabrawy/NatSpeech/README.md

-# NatSpeech
-# Detection of Speech in Naturalistic Environments
+# NatSpeech: Detection of Speech in Naturalistic Environments

 NatSpeech is a speech activity detection (SAD) algorithm that work in naturalistic settings without any constraints on the recorded data and therefore the data is not recorded in lab-setting like most of the publiuc datasets.
 NatSpeech is a deep learning model built with deeplearning4j https://deeplearning4j.org.